 All long-term liabilities to be repaid from governmental and business-type resources are reported as liabilities in the government-wide financial statements.
-Long-term liabilities consist of compensated absences payable, accrued leave payable, early retirement benefits payable, other post-employment benefits, lease liabilities, and capital outlay certificates payable.
+Long-term liabilities consist of compensated absences payable, accrued leave payable, other post-employment benefits payable, lease liabilities, and capital outlay certificates payable.
 Accounting policies related to compensated absences and accrued leave payable are as follows: